-Prosecutors must NOT tell or even hint at cops and other witnesses not to talk with defense lawyers
+Prosecutors must not tell witnesses not to talk with defense lawyers

 Then we have prosecutors who use certain code words, body language, and tone of voice to convey that it would be better for the witness not to talk with the defense lawyer.
-When cops advise witnesses not to talk with lawyers the cops are no even bound by lawyers’ ethics rules.
+When cops advise witnesses not to talk with lawyers the cops are not even bound by lawyers’ ethics rules.

 I have experienced cops and prosecutors stand close to me and prosecution witnesses when I speak with them.
 What message does that send the witness about whether to speak with me?
 Then we have prosecutorial timing, only telling witnesses once I approach them that it is up to them whether to talk with me; that is NOT a neutral communication by the prosecutor.
 Some prosecutors say: “This is defendant Jones’s lawyer.
 You do not have to talk with him.
 It’s up to you,” or one of the humdinger prosecutors who proclaimed emphatically while walking right up to the complainant: “Mr. Bushmaster, this is Mr. Fivepoint’s lawyer.
 You DO NOT HAVE TO TALK WTH HIM.”
 I told the prosecutor that this hardly sounded like a proper communication from the prosecutor.

 Hey, prosecutors and cops: why are any of you trying to hush up witnesses and the truth?
 To hide the truth?
 I have news for you: You are public servants, and you besmirch yourselves and your offices to seek such hushing.
 Moreover, each question a criminal defense lawyer asks a witness amounts to potential intelligence for the prosecutor to use to his or her advantage.
 You don’t believe me?
 Then read the same advice from police trainer Val Van Brocklin.